-Refurbishment of popular local landmark in Wolverhampton
+Refurbishment of popular local entertainment venue in Wolverhampton

 Wolves Civic in the 1960s

-The height above the stage to the rear of the Civic Hall will be increased to attract bigger and better shows.
-Overall, there will be wider and more comfortable seats, bigger and better bars and more space to socialise, expanded and revamped toilet facilities to give visitors an improved experience, lift access to new balconies, better access arrangements for disabled visitors (including enhanced wheelchair access).
+Also, the height above the stage to the rear was increased for bigger and better shows.
+Overall, the benefits include wider and more comfortable seats, plus bigger and better bars and more space to socialise.
+Visitors also benefit from expanded and revamped toilet facilities, lift access to new balconies, better access arrangements for disabled visitors (including enhanced wheelchair access).